Top 9 Active Investors in the Philippines (2025): Complete Guide to Philippine VC & Angel Funding

 When preparing your pitch, having a professional data room is essential.
 Peony helps Philippine startups organize investor materials with AI-powered document organization, track investor engagement with page-level analytics, and securely share sensitive financial and operational data.

-With transparent pricing at $40/user/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.
+With transparent pricing at $40/admin/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.

 1) How to find the right investors in the Philippines